BenWeekes/agora-network-guide/README.md

 }
 ```

-## Request publisher turns off video
+## Request publisher turns off Webcam video
-When subscriber receives a fallback message send a stopPublish event to the publisher with the uid so the code can check if webcam or screenshare and turn off the webcam if present before turning off the screenshare.
+When subscriber receives a fallback message send a stopPublish event to the publisher with the uid so the publisher can turn off webcam if publishing both screenshare and webcam.
+This will enable Full Path Feedback.

 ```
 function handleStreamFallback(uid,state) {